 Cover up odor: You can use chemicals like non-toxic oils and sweet scenting essences to keep the car smelling fresh.
 Select the antimicrobial ones to eliminate the chances of bacteria infesting your vehicle.

 If you’re fond of your dog, you likely enjoy driving with him.
 Taking time to dog-proof your car ensures both a safe ride for your pup and protection for your vehicle.

-Lucas Cappel is a freelance writer, entrepreneur, and a car enthusiast.
+Lucas Cappel is a freelance writer, entrepreneur, and car enthusiast.
 He spends a lot of time working on his project AutoExpertGuides.com, and he loves to share his articles with his blog readers.

 *DogsBestLife.com participates in the Chewy Associates Program, an affiliate advertising program designed to let our site earn fees by linking to Chewy.com.